burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # What is Impossible Even in C and in C++

-* *Address individual bits*.
-Few machines can directly address an individual bit.
+* **Address individual bits.** Few machines can directly address an individual bit.
 Even if the device allows it, it is out of the scope of C and C++, to be honest.
 Of course, you can operate on bits, but not directly.

+  > For whom it may be interesting - in fact conceptual accessing individual electrical wires (or bits) is available via Hardware Description Languages (HDL) which are used to describe electrical circuits to build electrical computing and storage components.
+However, this level is far below Assembly (ASM) and out of the scope of this technical note.

-* *Define your operators syntactically with their syntax.* B.Stroustroup, in his [Technique FAQ](https://www.stroustrup.com/bs_faq2.html) ([8]), said that the possibility had been considered several times, but each time they decided that the likely problems outweighed the potential benefits.
+* **Define your operators syntactically with their syntax.** B.Stroustroup, in his [Technique FAQ](https://www.stroustrup.com/bs_faq2.html) ([8]), said that the possibility had been considered several times, but each time they decided that the likely problems outweighed the potential benefits.

 # For People New to C++